 Ribe Cathedral has an amazing ability to combine old and new, and has been awarded sometimes 2 stars and sometimes the maximum 3 stars in the Michelin Guide, that reviews and rates attractions other than restaurants.
-This top rating means "worth a trip", and is only given to a few attractions like Tower of London and the Eiffel Tower in Paris.

 In this video you can see photos from Ribe Cathedral - outside and inside - and listen to Birgitte Ebert, organist of Ribe Cathedral.
 She is playing a prelude to "Queen Dagmar" by the Danish composer Rued Langaard.